digitaltembo/readings/_posts/2014-01-01-The-Lion,-the-Witch-and-the-Wardrobe-(Chronicles-of-Narnia,-#1).md

 ---
-title: "The Lion, the Witch and the Wardrobe (Chronicles of Narnia, #1)"
+title: "The Lion, the Witch and the Wardrobe"
+subtitle: "(Chronicles of Narnia, #1)"
 author: C.S.
 Lewis
 authorSort: Lewis, C.S.
 pageCount: 206